-- Election of creditors' committee and transfer to the committee of certain rights - Creditors' meeting may propose to the IP to file for bankruptcy of the debtor bnt Neupert Ivanova & kolegi adv.dr.
-Gladstone 48 BG-1000 Sofia
+- election of creditors' committee and transfer to the committee of certain rights - proposal to the IP to file for bankruptcy of the debtor

-- Claims by creditors are satisfied by the company according to the restructuring plan - The management body may manage and dispose of all assets in compliance with the restructuring plan and under supervision of the IP - Decision of the court to end restructuring proceedings terminates the proceedings
+- Claims by creditors are satisfied by the company according to the restructuring plan. - The management body may manage and dispose of all assets in compliance with the restructuring plan and under supervision of the IP.

+Decision of the court to end restructuring proceedings terminates the proceedings.